 With respect to MAAIF, project component activities under its responsibility will be overseen through existing Environmental and Social Safeguards Management Unit established originally under ATAAS and has now taken over the safeguards aspects under the Agricultural Cluster Development Project (ACDP) under the Crop Resources Directorate.
 Though it is a project operated unit, for now it doubles as a main entity overseeing environmental and social safeguards issues in the Ministry.
-The Unit is staffed with an Environmetal Specialist and a Social Scientist.
-From discussions, the Unit will oversee environmental and social safeguards issues in the first oversee environmental and social safeguards issues in the IDCRP though it will require additional support in terms of transport and dedicated funds for its operations.
+The Unit is staffed with an Environmental Specialist and a Social Scientist.
+From discussions, the Unit will oversee environmental and social safeguards its will require additional support in terms of transport and dedicated funds for its operations.
 At the moment the two officers are sharing one vehicle and their operations funds are clearly dedicated to the project safeguards aspects.